suburbiaexe/eye-tracking/README.md

 # eye-tracking

 TODOs
-next steps suggested from Qian:
-- Try out better camera
-- For a demo, have a website or something that people can interact with
+- poster: report writeup and photo examples
 - Script for 2min presentation for James

+- Try out better camera?

-edge cases for eyetrack:
+edge cases for eyetrack (maybe for mouthtrack too?):
 - crashes if it can't find a face initially